7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administrator-Virtual-Networking.md

 	- Span subscriptions and AAD tenants
 	- Peers are not transitive, but they could be via (if Hub is parent and nth number of Spokes are child nodes and Vnets of a network):
 		- Peering segmented Spoke Vnets
-		- Vnet Hub could with user defined routing - **Beware the Capacity and Scaling of Routing Appliance in the Hub!**
+		- Vnet Hub could with user defined routing - **Beware the Capacity and Scaling of Routing Appliance in thelt Domains
+- Newest VM - Delete the newest created VM, balanced across AZs Hub!**
 			- Vnet Hub has a route table for peering between Spoke VNets
 			- Solution: Forwarding to the Hub from Spoke 1 to another Spoke 2 .